raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

 **DISCLAIMER** - _What this project is not_:

 1. This project does not give any investment advice & is purely for research and academic purposes
-2. The code is not meant for production, error-catching and logging mechanism have been skipped intentionally
+2. The analysis is based on data spanning 2 decades and the macro-economic scenario changes alone in that span, make it impractical for us to draw any inference in short term from this analysis

-**One word** for my fellow developers & interested folks:
+3. The code is not meant for production, error-catching and logging mechanism have been skipped intentionally

-**IF**
+**AND IFF**

 + You like the project -> please star it on GitHub
 + You find anything wrong -> please raise an issue in GitHub repository [here][github_repository]